-The New Jersey Bike & Walk Coalition has recently formed an Advisory Board.
 The governing body of NJBWC is its Board of Directors, which is responsible for the overall direction and well-being of the Coalition.
 The Advisory Board has been established to provide occasional guidance and support to the Board and Coalition staff in the administration of their duties.
-The Advisory Board will consist of individuals who bring unique knowledge and skills which complement the knowledge and skills of the formal board members in order to more effectively assist NJBWC in reaching its goals.
+The Advisory Board consists of individuals who bring unique knowledge and skills which complement the knowledge and skills of the formal board members in order to more effectively assist NJBWC in reaching its goals.

 John Pucher- John is a professor in the Bloustein School of Planning and Public Policy at Rutgers University (New Brunswick, New Jersey).
 Since earning a Ph.D. at the Massachusetts Institute of Technology in 1978, he has conducted research on a wide range of topics in transport economics and finance, including numerous projects for the U.S. Department of Transportation, the Canadian government, and various European ministries of transport.
 For almost three decades, he has examined differences in travel behavior, transport systems, and transport policies in Europe, Canada, and the USA.